Skip to main content

 What is CONTEST?

 The threat of Terrorism and Extremism is primarily addressed through CONTEST, the UK Government’s counter-terrorism strategy.
-It identifies Islamist terrorism as the principal terrorist threat to the UK, with extreme right-wing terrorism a growing concern.
+The terrorist threat in the UK today is dominated by individuals or small groups acting outside of organised terrorist networks.
+It is a trend which makes terrorists less predictable and harder to identify, investigate and disrupt.
 Threat levels are designed to give a broad indication of the likelihood of a terrorist attack.
 The CONTEST strategy aims to reduce the risk to the UK from terrorism through four work strands:

 CONTEST in Wales is supported through the Wales Extremism and Counter Terrorism Unit (WECTU).
 WECTU was established in 2006, creating one Special Branch for the whole of Wales.
 Through working collaboratively, WECTU aims to work more effectively in its response to the threat from national and international terrorism and extremism.